-Each of the Employment Agreements is effective for three years from July 22, 2020 (the "Initial Term") unless earlier terminated by the Company or by the respective NEO.
-At the end of the Initial Term of each Employment Agreement, each Employment Agreement will automatically be extended for one additional year, unless at least six months prior to the expiration of the Initial Term, the Company or the respective NEO provides written notice not to extend the terms of the Employment Agreement.
+Each of the New Employment Agreements is effective for three years from April 20, 2023 (the "Initial Term") unless earlier terminated by the Company or by the executive officer.
+At the end of the Initial Term of each New Employment Agreement, each New Employment Agreement will automatically be extended for one additional year, unless at least six months prior to the expiration of the Initial Term, the Company or the executive officer provides written notice not to extend the terms of the New Employment Agreement.

-Each of the Employment Agreements provides that, if an NEO's employment is terminated due to death/disability or for cause (as defined in the agreements), the Company will pay to the NEO or to his estate an amount equal to the sum of any unpaid base salary, accrued unused vacation time through the date of termination, any benefits due to the NEO under any employee benefit plan (the "Accrued Amounts") and any performance compensation payable pursuant to the MIP applicable to such NEO.
+Pursuant to the New Employment Agreements, if the executive officer's employment is terminated due to death, disability or for cause (as defined in the agreements), the Company will pay to the executive officer or to his estate an amount equal to the sum of any unpaid base salary and accrued unused vacation time through the date of termination and any benefits due to the executive officer under any employee benefit plan (the "Accrued Amounts") plus any performance compensation payable pursuant to the MIP with respect to the fiscal year immediately preceding the date of termination.
+In the event that an executive officer's employment is terminated due to death, the Company will also pay a lump-sum payment (the "Cash Medical Continuation Benefit") equal to eighteen times the monthly premium that would be required to be paid, pursuant to the Consolidated Omnibus Budget Reconciliation Act of 1985, as amended ("COBRA"), to continue group health coverage for the executive officer's eligible covered dependents in effect on the date of the executive officer's eligible covered dependents elect COBRA continuation coverage.

-If the NEO terminates his employment for "good reason" (as defined in the agreements) or is terminated by the Company without cause (including any such termination for "good reason" or without cause within 24 months after a Change in Control (as defined in the agreements)), the Company will pay the NEO the Accrued Amounts, two years of full base salary, and two times the performance compensation (under the NEO's MIP) earned with respect to the fiscal year immediately preceding the date of termination has not yet been paid.
-If performance compensation earned with respect to the fiscal year immediately preceding the date of termination has been paid to the NEO, the NEO will be paid an additional year of the performance compensation earned with respect to the fiscal year immediately preceding the date of termination.
-If the NEO terminates his employment for a reason other than for good reason, the Company will pay to the executive an amount equal to the Accrued Amounts plus any performance compensation payable pursuant to the MIP applicable to such NEO.
+If the executive officer terminates his employment for "good reason" (as defined in the agreements) or is terminated by the Company without cause (including any such termination for "good reason" or without cause within 24 months after a Change in Control (as defined in the agreements), the Company will pay the executive officer Accrued Amounts, (a) two years of full base salary, plus (b) (i) two times the performance compensation (under the executive officer's MIP) earned with respect to the fiscal year immediately preceding the date of termination provided the performance compensation earned with respect to the fiscal year immediately preceding the date of termination earned with respect to the fiscal year immediately preceding the date of termination earned with respect to the fiscal year immediately preceding the date of termination and the executive officer will be paid an additional year of the performance compensation earned with respect to the fiscal year immediately preceding the date of the executive officer will be paid an additional year of the performance compensation earned with respect to the fiscal year immediately preceding the date of the executive officer will be paid an additional year of the performance compensation earned with respect to the fiscal year immediately preceding the date of termination benefit.
+If the executive officer terminates his employment for a reason other than for good reason, the Company will pay to the executive officer an amount equal to the Accrued Amounts plus any performance compensation payable pursuant to the MIP applicable to such executive officer.